Skip to main content

 Summary

-- NHS Digital examines the data quality indicators that the LA has signed off as part of the submission process and queries any which do not match the required conditions.
+1. NHS England examines the data quality indicators that the LA has signed off as part of the submission process and queries any which do not match the required conditions.

-- NHS Digital carries out additional post deadline validations on the record level data.
+2. NHS England carries out additional post deadline validations on the record level data.

-- The data quality indicators are published as part of the NHS Digital national report which makes users aware of any LAs who have submitted poor quality data in relation to their peers.
+3. The data quality indicators are published as part of the national report which makes users aware of any LAs who have submitted poor quality data in relation to their peers.
+(Published by NHS England up to the 2023/24 School Year, published by Department of Health and Social Care from the 2024/25 school year onwards.)

-What does NHS Digital do when a data quality issue is identified?
+What does NHS England do when a data quality issue is identified?

-Where issues are identified, NHS Digital contacts the LA concerned and a range of options are available at this time.
-These include
+Where issues are identified, NHS England contacts the LA concerned and a range of options are available at this time.
+These include:

 Allowing the LA to resubmit if there is sufficient time before publication